North Marston

 A recent project within the village has re-created the sports field, which is now called the North Marston and Granborough Community Sports Field.
 In the field there is a pavilion, football pitch, running track, nature trail and cricket nets.
 There is a cricket team (North Marston & Granborough Cricket Club).

-A community shop in the village is now established.
-Construction work started on The Shop North Marston on 11 November 2010 and opened in June 2011.

 The village borders with Oving, Pitchcott, Quainton, Hogshaw, Granborough, Swanbourne and Hoggeston.

 St Mary's Church

 The parish church is dedicated to the Assumption of the Blessed Virgin Mary; the foundation stones of the church on this site were laid around the 12th century.
 Pilgrim money enabled the nave roof to be raised and clerestory windows put in.
 The inner part of the tower dates back to the 15th century: from 2002 to 2004 all of the outer stones were replaced due to crumbling.
 There are six bells in the tower – tuned to the key of F – and a tenor weight of 13-2-27 from 1925 (with original inscriptions dating from as far back as the 16th century).

-There is a plan to build a meeting room, with kitchen and toilet facilities on the north side of the church, to replace those facilities of the Methodist chapel, which it is planned to sell.
-Since 2004, when the Methodist Chapel closed, the Parish Church has been in a Local Ecumenical Partnership with the Methodists.
+In 2004 the Methodist chapel closed for worship and the Parish Church has been in a Local Ecumenical Partnership with the Methodists.
+Now renovated, the chapel building is used by the church for coffee mornings and lunches, as well as being a venue for hire.